BD2KOnFHIR/i2b2model/README.md

 * 0.1.0 - Initial commit.
 Parted from the [i2FHIRb2](https://github.com/BD2KONFHIR/i2FHIRb2/) module
 * 0.1.1 - Added hlevel bias and ability to explicitly set c_name in OntologyEntry
 * 0.1.2 - Added more options to TableAccess to support i2b2terminology project
+* 0.1.3 - Moved OntologyRoot from i2FHIRb2 to here

 ## Requirements
 1) Python 3.6 or later